 Samhain in New Jersey

-I didn’t know I was going to a place I love in New Jersey until two weeks before I went, and had no idea I’d be celebrating Samhain there.
+Ten years ago this October, I traveled to New Jersey and found myself celebrating Samhain.
+I had no idea on the way there I’d be doing any such thing.
 But it’s the sort of place where that happens, so I might have guessed.

 Common milkweed (Asclepius syriacus) seedhead opening to release its fluffy seeds at Genesis Farm, Blairstown, New Jersey.
 Photo by Betsey Crawford.